martin-merener/Machine-Learning/README.md

 Machine-Learning
 ================

-This directory contains my own implementations of different ML techniques.
-These are all coded in Matlab from scratch (using only built-in Matlab functions).
+This directory contains my implementations of different ML techniques.

-The following is a list of the techniques implemented (up to November 2014).
+They were all coded in Matlab from scratch (using only built-in Matlab functions).

-Some of these techniques were in turn implemented in different via different approaches.
-For example, SVM is implemented solving the dual via QP, but is also implemented minimizing the primal via gradient methods, such as Newton, and Conjugate Gradient (which can handle much larger training sets than via QP).
+Some of these techniques were implemented via different approaches.
+For example, SVM is implemented solving the dual via QP, and is also implemented minimizing the primal via gradient methods, such as Newton, and Conjugate Gradient.

 - Support Vector Machines (with different Kernels)
 - Radial Basis Functions (Gaussian)